bhurwitz33/be487-fall-2023/exercises/02_bash_scripting/02_02-writing-scripts.md

 > another directory the first time you "Save As..."

 Let us type in a few lines of text.
-Describe the files in this directory or what you have been doing with them.
+Describe the files in this directory and describe you have been doing with them.
     <a href="../fig/02-05-02.png">
   <img src="../fig/02-05-02.png" alt="The same screen as before but now it has text in the middle part." />
 </a>